 If you have called up CheatSheet, you can access the clear setting options of the app in the window that appears at the bottom right via the gear symbol.
 There you can specify, among other things, how long the key press on CMD (⌘) has to be so that CheatSheet feels addressed.

-There is also a "Print" button, which can be used to print out the displayed shortcuts or to output them as a PDF.
+There is also a “Print” button there, which you can use to print out the displayed shortcuts or output them as a PDF.

 This is also helpful if you want to take a screenshot of the display, because when you press the CMD + SHIFT + 4 (or 3) buttons for a screen shoot, the CheatSheet window is hidden again before you can save it.
 If you were previously in the settings, the display remains open and only disappears again if you hold down the CMD button again.